Frequently Asked Questions

 During the summer, how long will the classes usually be?

-The summer classes, SDV 100 and HLT 116 will be taught during the second 5-week session of the summer (traditionally late June to late July), two days a week for three hours a day.
+The summer classes, SDV 100 and HLT 115 will be taught during the second 5-week session of the summer before the junior year (traditionally late June to late July), two days a week for three hours a day.
 The college determines the schedule for the summer semester annually.
 Once those dates are announced, students and their families will be notified.